orggue/adidas-zaragoza/container-essentials/docker/03_images.md

 ### Cache invalidation

-* If you cause cache invalidation at one instruction, subsequent instructions doesn’t use cache.
+* If you cause cache invalidation at one instruction, subsequent instructions don’t use the cache.
-* Cache is invalid even when adding commands that don’t do anything like adding `&& true``
+* Cache is invalid even when adding commands that don’t do anything like adding `&& true``.
-* Cache is invalid when you add spaces between command and arguments inside instruction
+* Cache is invalid when you add spaces between command and arguments inside instruction.

 ----

 ### Cache used

-* Cache is used when you add spaces around commands inside instruction
+* Cache is used when you add spaces around commands inside instruction.
-* Cache is used for non-idempotent instructions e.g.: apt-get update
+* Cache is used for non-idempotent instructions e.g.: `apt-get update`
 * For the ADD and COPY instructions, the contents of the file(s) in the image are examined and a checksum is calculated

 ----